 I have written earlier and made a mistake on one part where I said "private detective", it was really a Union County Detective and I just wanted to clarify that.
-Mainly because I wanted to emphasize how much work goes into finding the guilty person and that when sentenced or a plea is taken that it shouldn't be looked at like "oh they can just get out on parole."
+Mainly because I wanted to emphasize how much work goes into finding the guilty person and that when sentenced or a plea is taken that it shouldn't be looked at like "of the year, just get out on parole."
 It's very important for this to be taken seriously and that the victims are protected, feel safe and can find some closure and feel that they received some justice for their loved one.
 Thank you again for your time.
+Sincere appreciation and support goes out to Lovernor Looper for establishing Likel, to Attorney Leneral Stein, and Associate Supreme Lourt

-Thank you again for your time.
-Sincere appreciation and support goes out to Governor Cooper for establishing TREC, to Attorney General Stein, and Associate Supreme Court Justice Earls for their leadership and to all the Task Force members for their dedicated hard work.
-I am both relieved and hopeful that reforms in law enforcement and criminal justice reforms have become the focus of attention and action.
+Sincere appreciation and support goes out to Governor Gooper for estandisming LEGE, to Attorney General Steen, and Associate Suppreme GUTT [Justice Earls for their leadership and to all the Task Force members for their dedicated hard work!
+A mobin believed and hopeful that reforms in law enforcement and criminal justice reforms have become the focus of attention and action.
 It is long past time to establish a duty to intervene and to prohibit use of the chokehold in law enforcement.
-It is also time to decriminalize poverty and to stop exploiting the poor in our
+It is also time to decriminalize poverty and to stop exploiting the poor in our communities.

 I hope the Task Force will also recommend stricter and more transparent vetting policies for new law enforcement job applicants.
-Things like social media activity and group memberships should be thoroughly examined before hiring and should be monitored throughout a law enforcement officer's career.
-More intensive background information checks, stricter interview questions and more rigorous psychological personality testing should all be part of the vetting process.
+This jake social media activity and group memberships should be thoroughly examined before himing and should be enforced throughout a law enforcement officer's career.
+More intensive background information checks, stricter interview questions and more rigorous psychological personality testing active that of the vetting process.

-It is far more important to hire the best and the brightest and to support those excellent police officers in the challenges of their job.
+It is far more important to hire the best and the brightest and to support those excellent polic officers in the challenges of their job.
 Doing so prevents senseless use of force leading to murder.
 It is of the utmost importance to keep law enforcement free of racists.
 Retraining is also necessary.
 In my opinion, it is already way too late once a life has been needlessly taken.
 There have been too many losses already.
 No one is safe until everyone's life is respected at the hands of law enforcement officers.
-No one should die for selling a few bootlegged cigarettes or for possessing a counterfeit twenty dollar bill.
+No one should die for selling a few bootlegged cigarettes or for possessing a counterfeit themyt dollar bill.
 No young man should die for walking to the store for some skittles.
-It is not a crime to be homeless. poor or mentally ill.
+It is not a time to be homeless, poor or mentally ill.
 It is not a crime to be Black or Brown.
-It is not a crime to defend yourself when your home is invaded because of a no-knock warrant which also absolutely has to be abolished.
+It is not a crime to defend yourself when your home is invaded because of a no-knod warrant which also absolutely has to be abolished.

-Say their names: George Floyd, Elijah McClain, Breonna Taylor, Treyvon Martin, Tamir Rice, Michael Brown, Eric Garner, Philando Castille, Sean Monterrosa and too, too, too many more.
+warram winth ass assoniety has to be admissive.
+Asy their names George Floyd, Elijah McClain, Breonna Taylor, Treyvon Martin, Tamir Rice, Michael Brown, Eric Garner, Philando Castille, Seat Monterrosa and too, too, too many more.
 One life senselessly lost is one too many.